AleksandrVSokolov/platerandomizer/README.md

 ## platerandomizer package

+Are you conducting an experiment with a multiplex array (e.g., OLINK) and attempting to randomly allocate samples across plates?
+It can be a challenging task, especially if randomization should not be entirely "random" and needs to include certain conditions, such as placing specific groups of samples on the same plate.
+The R package "platerandomizer" not only assists you with the randomization process but also enables you to visualize the layout and generate layouts in two possible formats for further use.
+It supports common types of well plates (24, 48, 96, 384) as well as custom plates.

+Key properties:

--   This R package is designed to simplify generating randomizations of samples across different plate formats used in life sciences
+- This R package is designed to simplify the generation of randomizations of samples across different plate formats used in life sciences.
--   The sample randomization across plates may be useful for any analyses sensitive to batch effect (such as OLINK)
+- Randomizing samples across plates may be useful for analyses sensitive to batch effects (such as OLINK).
--   This package takes into account the confounding of thr specified variable and tries to allocate samples on the same plate
+- This package takes into account the confounding of the specified variable and attempts to allocate samples on the same plate.
--   Functions also support randomization of multiple studies at the same time (if space is a constraint).
-In this setting, package will try to allocate samples from the same study on one plate
+- Package functions support the randomization of multiple studies simultaneously (if space is a constraint).
+In this setting, the package will try to allocate samples from the same study on one plate.
--   Package also provides visualization for randomizations and allows visualizing of distribution for any variable on the plates
+- The package also provides visualizations for randomizations and allows visualization of the distribution for any variable on the plates, as well as visualization based on the variable threshold values.

 ``` r
 # Installing the package